Click here to join one of our Live Product Trainings!

 Creating Templates with Microsoft Word

-Click Copy to Clipboard next to the field you want to merge.
+Click Copy to Clipboard next to the field you want to merge from MyCase.

 Paste the Fields into your Word document.